-The names of the Executive Chairman/Managing Director, Executive Director and Non-Executive Director currently in office and their qualifications and experience are stated in the Company's latest Annual Report, on pages 7 and 8.
-A Director is generally initially appointed by the Board and retires (and may stand for reelection) at the next AGM after their appointment (as outlined in Section 1.3 above).
+The names of the Executive Chairman/Managing Director, Executive Director and Non-Executive Director currently in office and their qualifications, experience and positions in other listed companies are stated in the Company's latest 2017 Annual Report.
+A Director is generally initially appointed by the Board and retires (and may stand for re-election) at the next AGM after their appointment (as outlined in Section 1.3 above).

-Nomination Committee 2.2.
+2.2.
+Nomination Committee